FedeAlonso/kinderup_picture_downloader/README.md

 1. Open a Chrome Browser
 2. Navigate to the application login view (It can be configured in the resources/config.json file)
 3. Navigate to the Pictures view
-4. Scroll down until all multimedia content is loaded
+4. Scroll down until all multimedia content is loaded.
+At this point, all request related with multimedia content are saved.
-5. Start dowloading all pictures, from older to newer
+5. Start downloading all pictures and videos, from older to newer, using the saved requests.
-6. Download all videos, from older to newer

-All multimedia files are stored inside the a folder in the _output directory.
+All multimedia files are stored inside the a folder in the '_output' directory.
 It can take around 20-30 minutes to download ~ 1300 multimedia elements.

 ## Execution: